WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. adjective: of the nature of a presumption; presumed in the absence of further information. 关于推断的性质的；在没有进一步信息的情况下推测的。

+- pretentious

+  1. adjective: attempting to impress by affecting greater importance or merit than is actually possessed.

+     _"pretentious art films"_

 - pretty much

   1. phrase: very nearly.

      _"the case is pretty much over"_

+- prevail

+  1. verb: prove more powerful or superior.

+     _"it is hard for logic to prevail over emotion"_

+     - be widespread or current in a particular area or at a particular time.

+       _"a friendly atmosphere prevailed among the crowds"_

+  2. verb: persuade (someone) to do something.

+     _"she was prevailed upon to give an account of her work"_

+- prevailing

+  1. adjective: existing at a particular time; current.

+     _"the unfavourable prevailing economic conditions"_

+     - having most appeal or influence; prevalent.

+       _"the prevailing mood within Whitehall circles"_

 - prey